Nishal3/airbnb-warehousing/README.md

 4. In "Services", search S3 and hit enter
 5. We will use the one labeled "Gateway"
 6. Select the default VPC or the VPC you created for this project
-7. Select the default route table, it should not have the "RDS-pvt-rt" name
+7. Select the default route table; it should have the "RDS-pvt-rt" name
-8. Allow full access (bad practice for production, use granular permissions in that case) and then click "Create endpoint"
+8. Allow full access (This is bad practice in production.
+Use granular permissions in that case) and then click "Create endpoint"

-This is what the details of the endpoint will look like:
+Below is what the details of the endpoint will look like:
 ![ VPC_S3_endpoint_details ]

 ### 4.3 Creating the Glue Connections